olanti-p/Cataclysm-TLG/doc/ARMOR_BALANCE_AND_DESIGN.md

 It is possible to be more verbose and specific with materials and armor.
 To do this you can specify an array of materials for each advanced armor definition array.
 Each material needs at least an id and thickness (in mm) however you can also optionally specify a covered_by_mat which is how much of the armor is covered by the material. that way for example if an armor was steel but had leather straps that only covered 5% of the armor you could represent the straps as well. **At least 1 material on any armor should have 100 proportional coverage**.

 #### Example
+Note that the item in this example is an example of "stacked" armor which should occupy more than one layer, such as NORMAL+OUTER.
 ```json
 "armor": [
   {